jvsadek/ToDos_Website_App/Readme.md

 ### Project motivation
-I completed this portfolio website, as one of the assignments in professional [Python 100 Days bootcamp](https://www.udemy.com/course/100-days-of-code/) by [Dr. Angela Yu](https://github.com/angelabauer).
+I completed this To_Dos website, as one of the assignments in professional [Python 100 Days bootcamp](https://www.udemy.com/course/100-days-of-code/) by [Dr. Angela Yu](https://github.com/angelabauer).
 I started by utilizing the Bootstrap CSS template provided by [MDB](https://github.com/mdbootstrap/bootstrap-to-do-list) MDBootstrap.
 Then I completed the back-end of the app using Flask and Sqlalchemy.

 ### Quick Start